Stability in Quasineutral Plasmas with Thermalized Electrons: Proofs of the Main Results

-\begin{paragraph}{Acknowledgments} The first author was supported by the Additional Funding Programme for Mathematical Sciences, delivered by EPSRC (EP/V521917/1) and the Heilbronn Institute for Mathematical Research, and also thanks the Forschungsinstitut f{\"u}r Mathematik at ETH Z{\"u}rich for hospitality during the preparation of this work.
-The authors are grateful to Mr. Florian Spicher for his assistance in the creation of the figures. \end{paragraph}
+\begin{paragraph}{Acknowledgments} The first author was supported by the Additional Funding Programme for Mathematical Sciences, delivered by EPSRC (EP/V521917/1) and the Heilbronn Institute for Mathematical Research, and also thanks the Forschungsinstitut f{\"u}r Mathematik at ETH Z{\"u}rich for its hospitality during the preparation of this work.
+The second author acknowledges the support of the SNSF Starting Grant \emph{Challenges and Breakthroughs in the Mathematics of Plasmas}, $TMSGI2\_226018$.
+The authors are very grateful to the anonymous Referees for their careful reading, thoughtful comments, and many insightful suggestions, which led to a substantial improvement of the paper.
+The authors also warmly thank Mr.~Florian Spicher for his assistance in the creation of the figures. \end{paragraph}